-By making tiny wires that lie across the top of solar cells, US researchers find out solar cells can absorb more sunlight than they previously could.
-These conventional solar cells are panels with a square grid of wires which are rolled on top of themselves.
-These wires are necessary for the conduction of electrical charge absorb by cells.
-They may not like that they are really blocking cells’ capacity to absorb sunlight, but, in reality, they obstruct 5 to 10 percent of the light.
+US researchers found that solar cells can absorb more sunlight than they previously could by making tiny wires across the top of solar cells.
+These conventional solar cells are panels with a square grid of wires rolled on top of themselves.
+These wires are necessary for the conduction of electrical charge absorbed by cells.
+They may not like that they are blocking cells’ capacity to absorb sunlight, but, in reality, they obstruct 5 to 10 percent of the light.

 Vijay Narasimhan, one of the researchers from Stanford University, said, “By using nanotechnology, we have developed a new way to make the upper metal contact invisible to incoming light.
 Our new technique could lower the cost of solar cell and improve its efficiency”.

 The team has developed a new method where a 16-nanometre gold thick film can place over a flat sheet of silicon instead of using conventional wires.
 Puzzled with an array of Nano-sized holes, this film is permeated with a matching array of silicon Nanopillars, which come up through a metallic layer.